cipher982/ppo-exploration/README.md

 1. Collect trajectories based on PIE THETA, initialize theta&#39;=theta
 2. Compute gradient of clipped surrogate function using the trajectories
-3. Update theta&#39; using gradient ascent
+3. Update theta' using gradient ascent
 4. Repeat steps 2-3 without generating new trajectories (a few times maybe)
 5. Set new policies (theta=theta&#39;) and go back to step 1, repeat.